sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ![Quadrant identifying relation between Probability of change and Impact on the Risk](assets/images/strategy-build-buy-risk-quadrant.png){:height="50%" width="50%" style="display:block;margin-left:auto;margin-right:auto"}

-Based on the risk level, ESDC will adjust its decisions around acquiring software and services (build, buy, or adopt).
+Based on the risk level, ESDC will adjust its decisions around obtaining software and services (build, buy, or adopt).

 Risk levels are heavily influenced by the capability being enabled by software.
 The following diagram helps visualize how this risk level varies according with the type of capabilities: